trueforge-org/containers/.github/README.md

 We adhere to the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle), logging to stdout, maintaining [one process per container](https://testdriven.io/tips/59de3279-4a2d-4556-9cd0-b444249ed31e/), avoiding tools like [s6-overlay](https://github.com/just-containers/s6-overlay), and building all images on top of [Alpine](https://hub.docker.com/_/alpine) or [Ubuntu](https://hub.docker.com/_/ubuntu).

+We believe in not doing work twice without good reason.
+That is why we aim to follow the CI standards set by the [home-operations](https://github.com/home-operations) community [repository](https://github.com/home-operations/containers)

 ## Features

 ### Tag Immutability